Fiona Travels from Asia

 Since the roads are quite zigzag, you might want to take some pills to prevent nausea.
 Besides, the distance between most attractions is quite far.
 For most of the time, only locals whose houses are unreachable by bus walk their way up and down the mountains.

-Just like in ancient China, you can also get around by sedan chairs carried by local people.
+Just like in ancient China, you can also get around in sedan chairs carried by local people.
 I’m not sure of the prices but since this is really hard work, I’ll certainly be willing to pay them extra.

-Hotels in Wudang Mountains
+Hotels in the Wudang Mountains

-When it comes to booking hotels in Wudang Mountains, the problem with using apps like Booking.com or Agoda is that the address (and even the map) often doesn’t show the hotel’s exact location.
+When it comes to booking hotels in the Wudang Mountains, the problem with using apps like Booking.com or Agoda is that the address (and even the map) often doesn’t show the hotel’s exact location.
 You hardly know for sure whether the hotel is close to the summit, in the middle of nowhere, or right in the foothills.

 If you plan to take the cable car to the Golden Summit, it’s better to choose a hotel on the western side of the mountain where the cable car station is located.
 Some hotels with good ratings here are:

-• Qiongtai Hotel (right next to the cable car station)
+- Qiongtai Hotel (right next to the cable car station)

-• Wudangshan Qiongtai Dianli Hotel
+- Wudangshan Qiongtai Dianli Hotel

 You can also book on trip.com if you can’t find them listed on booking.com or Agoda.